About Dr. Millar-Blanchaer

 I am currently leading a polarimetry upgrade of the near-infrared NIRC2 instrument at the Keck telescope.
 This work will not only enable new polarimetric observations of brown dwarfs, but new circumstellar disks (notably, disks that are too faint for Gemini Planet Imager, with which I am also involved), solar system observations, new observations of the supermassive black hole at the center of the galaxy (related work won the 2020 Nobel prize in physics), and more.
 I am currently focused on developing a new visible-light polarimetric camera that would be one day deployed at the Keck telescope to study new circumstellar disks that are too close to their star to see with GPI or NIRC2.
 This new project is very exciting because these types of high-contrast observations in the visible light regime are typically challenging due to blurring of the images by Earth’s atmosphere.
 This new camera will take advantage of new technologies such as cameras that read out at 1kHz speeds and other new technology upgrades at the Keck telescope.
 This new camera is also very exciting in the context of an aging Hubble Space Telescope (HST), which is currently the main telescope used by astronomers for high-resolution visible-light observations.
 Although it would not replace the full suite of capabilities of HST, it would be about to outperform it in some regimes.
 In the coming year, I will also use the James Webb Space Telescope to image disks at wavelengths inaccessible from the ground.

-In summary, my work is.
-I make significant contributions to the exoplanet field, by carrying out new observations, pushing the development of polarimetric data analysis techniques, and by building instruments and developing new technologies that are used by myself and others for new cutting-edge observations.
+In summary, I make significant contributions to the exoplanet field, by carrying out new observations, pushing the development of polarimetric data analysis techniques, and by building instruments and developing new technologies that are used by myself and others for new cutting-edge observations.

 What do you find rewarding about your research?